BVantur/inspektify/docs/SHORTCUT_FOR_MOBILE_CLIENTS.md

     }
 ```

-Now shortcuts should work on iOS as well.
+Now Inspektify Quick action should work on iOS as well.
 In a case when you want to have your own
-`UISceneConfiguration` implementation in your iOS project, the library makes shortcut type available
+`UISceneConfiguration` implementation in your iOS project, the library makes Quick action type
-for usage under `InspektifyShortcutHandlerKt.getInspektifyShortcutType()` method, but pay attention
+available for usage under `InspektifyShortcutHandlerKt.getInspektifyShortcutType()` method, but pay
-that you do everything in above `1.
-Gradle` section and to import shared module wherever you want to
+attention that you do everything in above `1.
+Gradle` section and to import shared module wherever
-use it.
+you want to use it.